radumarias/rencfs/docs/readme/Testing.md

 6. Goto terminal in the browser version of the VSCode editor you're presented with.
 It should be at the bottom, or open it from the menu `Terminal -> New Terminal`
 7. You can find the menu in the top left, with 3 lines icon
   ![image](https://github.com/user-attachments/assets/48681023-e450-49b3-8526-ec0323be0d40)
-8. Install Rust and create a `tmp` folder, which we will use to copy files from our machine, by typing these in terminal:
+8. Install Rust by pasting these in the terminal:
   ```bash
   apt-get update && apt-get install fuse3
   curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh